james-jw/xq-promise/README.md

 return
    $extract(())
 ```
-Note how the ``$extractListItems`` callback is appended to the ``$retrieve`` promise resulting in a new promise ``$extract``.
-Which, when executing will initiate the full chain of callbacks!
+Note how the ``$extractListItems`` callback is appended to the ``$retrieve`` promise, resulting in a new promise ``$extract``.
+Which, when executed will initiate the full chain of callbacks!

 ##### Multiple Callbacks per event

-Additionally, multiple callbacks can be attached to each of the 4 events.
+Multiple callbacks, not just one, can be attached to each of the 4 events.
 For example:
 ```xquery
 (: same $req, etc.. from above :) let $extract-links := function ($res) { $res//a }